 The Company assembled a scientific and regulatory team of experts to address the FDA requests.
 That team has been working diligently to complete the items requested by the FDA.
-The Company is in the latter stages of conducting the studies and providing the information requested by the FDA.
+The Company is conducting studies of the technology.
 The Company has completed the pilot study of two pigs and is evaluating the preliminary data before commencing the larger study of 90 pigs.